kicaj29/aws/S3/readme.md

   To ensure that they see only the root-level content, you add a condition that users must specify an empty prefix in the request — that is, they are not allowed to double-click any of the root-level folders.
 Finally, you add a condition to require folder-style access by requiring user requests to include the delimiter parameter with the value "/"

+  When you choose a bucket on the Amazon S3 console, the console first sends the GET Bucket location request to find the AWS Region where the bucket is deployed.
+Then the console uses the Region-specific endpoint for the bucket to send the GET Bucket (List Objects) request - **that's why `s3:GetBucketLocation` is also needed.**

   ```json
   {
     "Version": "2012-10-17",